Types of Fabric for Furniture: What is the Best Upholstery Fabric

 • Made from synthetic materials, less eco-friendly

-Polyester is great for furniture that needs to withstand heavy use, like family room sofas, kitchen chairs, and outdoor upholstery.
-Its stain-resistance and easy care make it ideal for homes with children and pets.
+Best for: Furniture that requires heavy use, such as family room sofas, kitchen chairs, and outdoor upholstery.
+Its stain resistance makes it practical for homes with children and pets.

 Wool